Puget Sound: History

 American maritime fur traders visited Puget Sound in the early 19th century.

 An Hudson's Bay Company expedition led by James McMillan in late 1824 was first non-Indigenous group to enter Puget Sound since George Vancouver in 1792.
-The expedition went on to reach the Fraser River, first again to reach the lower Fraser since explorer Fraser in 1808.
+The expedition went on to reach the Fraser River, first again to reach the lower Fraser since Fraser himself in 1808.

 The first non-Indigenous settlement in the Puget Sound area was Fort Nisqually, a fur trade post of the Hudson's Bay Company (HBC) built in 1833.
 Fort Nisqually was part of the HBC's Columbia District, headquartered at Fort Vancouver.
 In 1838, the HBC's subsidy operation, the Puget Sound Agricultural Company was established in part to procure resources and trade, as well as to further establish British claim to the region.
-Missionaries J.P Richmond and W.H Wilson were attending Fort Nisqually for two years by 1840.
-British ships such as the Beaver, exported foodstuffs and provisions from Fort Nisqually, and would eventually export Puget Sound lumber, an industry that would soon outpace the dominant fur trading market and drive the early Puget Sound economy.
+Missionaries J.P.
+Richmond and W.H.
+Wilson were attending Fort Nisqually for two years by 1840.
+British ships, such as the Beaver, exported foodstuffs and provisions from Fort Nisqually, and would eventually export Puget Sound lumber, an industry that would soon outpace the dominant fur trading market and drive the early Puget Sound economy.

-The first organized American Expedition took place under the helm of Commander Charles Wilkes, whose exploring party sailed up Puget Sound in 1841.
+The first organized American expedition took place under the helm of Commander Charles Wilkes, whose exploring party sailed up Puget Sound in 1841.
 The first permanent American settlement on Puget Sound was Tumwater, founded in 1845 by Americans who had come via the Oregon Trail.
 The decision to settle north of the Columbia River was made in part because one of the settlers, George Washington Bush, was considered black and the Provisional Government of Oregon banned the residency of mulattoes but did not actively enforce the restriction north of the river.

 In 1853 Washington Territory was formed from part of Oregon Territory.
 In 1888 the Northern Pacific railroad line reached Puget Sound, linking the region to eastern states.
-Washington State was admitted to the union in 1889 as part of the enabling act, and the regions borders have since remained unchanged.
+Washington State was admitted to the union in 1889 as part of the Enabling Act, and the regions borders have since remained unchanged.

 Transportation

-A unique state-run ferry system, the Washington State Ferries, connects the larger islands to the Washington mainland, as well as both sides of the sound, with vessels capable of carrying passengers and automobile traffic.
-The system carries 24 million passengers annually and is the largest ferry operator in the United States.
+The Washington State Ferries (WSF) are a state-run ferry system that connects the larger islands of Puget Sound the Washington mainland, and the Olympic and Kitsap Peninsulas.
+Its vessels carry both passengers and vehicular traffic.
+The system averaged 24.3 million passengers in the 2010s and 17.2 in 2022 with the COVID-19 pandemic.
+It is the largest ferry operator in the United States.